A rigorous clinical trial that could yield better first-line HIV treatment.

 The ultimate objective of this grant is to generate evidence that supports the wider adoption of optimal ARV regimens that are cheaper, more tolerable for patients, and have a smaller dosage than existing first-line regimens.

-The significantly lower price of new therapies could enable the South African government to provide ART to several million more people with HIV by 2019 using the existing drug budget.
+The significantly lower price of new therapies has enabled the South African government to provide ART to several million more people with HIV.